-- Lay down telecommunications infrastructure • - Supply of water via smaller springs for the construction of these homes - Supply electricity via diesel powered generators for the construction works.
+- Lay down telecommunications infrastructure - Supply of water via smaller springs for the construction of these homes - Supply electricity via diesel powered generators for the construction works.

 The Laprak Village Reconstructions proved to be one of the biggest challenges that the Foundation has encountered.
 This project continues to be challenging but we continue to look for solutions that will find answers to the muchneeded housing for the area.

-Both Shesh Ghale and Jamuna Gurung both Directors of the foundation spent many months between October 2016 and September 2017 at Laprak Village, located, in a very remote part of Nepal.
+Both Shesh Ghale and Jamuna Gurung spent many months between October 2016 and September 2017 at Laprak Village, located, in a very remote part of Nepal.
+Both Shesh and Jamuna revisited the project in April of 2018 to monitor progress.